jasonsmithio/bank-of-anthos-pulumi/README.md

 We are operating under the assumption that you have already signed up for your [Pulumi](https://www.pulumi.com/docs/get-started/gcp/) Account AND have the [Pulumi CLI](https://www.pulumi.com/docs/get-started/install/) installed and configured.
 If not, do that before moving forward.

 Now you should only have to run `pulumi up` to deploy

+### Support

+If you need help, feel free to open an issue and I will get to it as soon as possible.
+You can also ping me on [Mastodon](https://hachyderm.io/@jasonsmithio@hachyderm.io) or [Twitter](https://twitter.com/jasonsmithio).